nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/resources/v1/quickstart/swate-walkthrough.md

 3. Select the term with the id `MS:1000031` and,
 4. Click <kbd>Add column</kbd>.

-> :bulb: This adds three columns to your table, one visible and **two** hidden.
+> 💡 This adds three columns to your table, one visible and **two** hidden.
 The hidden columns contain the ontology references.
 You can view the hidden columns by clicking the two arrows (>>) in the first column.

 ## Add a building block with a unit